 The lease option fee is the cost of the option to purchase the home.
 The option lasts for the length of the rental term, typically.
 In other words, if the rental term is three years, the option gives you the right, but not the obligation, to purchase the home anytime during those three years.
 When you negotiate the option fee, keep three key factors in mind:

-- The amount of the option fee (about 1% of purchase price)
+- The amount of the option fee (about 1% of the purchase price)

 - Whether the fee is refundable (generally, no)